MicrosoftDocs/memdocs/memdocs/intune/apps/windows-store-for-business.md

 ![Screenshot of remove app details](./media/windows-store-for-business/microsoft-store-for-business-01.png)

 > [!NOTE]
 > Removing an app's visibility in the private store won't keep Intune from syncing the app.
 You must refund the app to fully remove the app.
-Apps purchased over 6 months ago cannot be refunded and thus cannot be removed at this time.
+The Microsoft Store for Business site only displays the last six months of order history.

 ## Next steps